 - Good design makes a product useful: A product is bought to be used.
 It has to satisfy certain criteria, not only functional, but also psychological and aesthetic.
 Good design emphasizes the usefulness of a product whilst disregarding anything that could possibly detract from it.

-Aura’s Interpretation: Products we recommend always have a purpose and a reason to exist within the context of your plan.
+Aura’s Interpretation: Products and services we recommend always have a purpose and a reason to exist within the context of your plan.

 - Good design is aesthetic: The aesthetic quality of a product is integral to its usefulness because products we use every day affect our person and our well-being.
 But only well-executed objects can be beautiful.

 Aura’s Interpretation: Easy to use electronic cards contain your financial plan and you only need a pocket to keep it, not a library.

 - Good design makes a product understandable: It clarifies the product’s structure.
 Better still, it can make the product talk.
 At best, it is self-explanatory.

 Aura’s Interpretation: We explain our process and tools needed for your plan in a way that is comfortable and understandable.